 The monument was built in 1958 to symbolise the independence that Cambodia gained from France in 1953.
 The French fully abandonned their interests in Indochina following defeat by the Vietnamese at the battle of Dien Bien Phu in May 1954.
 Independence is marked in Cambodia on the 9th November.
 The monument has a unique and peculiar style and doubles as a memorial to Cambodian patriots who died for their country.

-The of Cambodia is housed in a graceful terracotta structure of traditional design (built 1917-20) just north of the Royal Palace.
-It is open Tuesday to Sunday from 8 to 11 am and from 2 to 5 pm; entry is $3.
+The National Museum of Cambodia is housed in a graceful terracotta structure of traditional design (built 1917-20) just north of the Royal Palace.
+It is open daily from 8:00am to 05:00 pm; entry is $10.
 Photography is prohibited inside.
 The School of Fine Arts (École des Beaux-arts) has its headquarters in a structure behind the main building.
+Read more...

 At the bottom of the hill is a small zoo, but its most endearing residents, the monkeys, live free in the trees.
-See more...
+Read more...

 TUOL SLENG MUSEUM